 Do it Locally – Do it Virtually

-Youth for Justice is going virtual.
-The 2014 Youth for Justice Summit will be online -- right here! – a great opportunity for more people to see what powerful things youth can do in their communities.
-Click HERE for details about the 2014 Youth for Justice Summit.
+Youth for Justice has gone virtual.
+The 2014 Youth for Justice Summit took place online -- right here! – a great opportunity for more people to see what powerful things youth can do in their communities.

 What is Youth for Justice?